ivan-perevala/camera_projection_painter_manual/about.rst

 In any case, version 0.1.6 lasted quite a long time (3 years), although it required using an older version Blender.

+On 01.03.2024, the first release was released that used only the standard Blender API.
+It didn't change the workflow too much, however brought support for more camera data files, double-precision floating point data storage, camera selection in texture drawing mode by simple selection instead of gizmo.